Financial-Times/origami/apps/website/_posts/2020-12-29-newsletter.md

    - Opting elements into dark mode via a parent selector

-   - Proposal: perform a review of the Origami spec
+   - Proposal: perform a review of the Origami specification

    - Proposal: npm-only origami components